So you’ve found a brand that you love, with high quality oil that you can trust, now the question remains, how much of it do you take?

 Products such as vapes and herbal smokes work faster as they reach the lungs directly, however the effects are usually over quicker and smoking is not seen as the healthiest option.
 Many people do however report feeling a very distinct ‘body high’, especially through the use of herbal joins and hemp cigarettes.

 If you do prefer to smoke, there are ways to make it healthier - such as removing the tobacco and nicotine and only rolling buds and / or herbal mixes such as spearmint and cornsilk.
 Drugscience.org.uk actually states that for a moderate user, removing the tobacco actually lowers the risk of lung cancer to almost the same as a non-smoker.
 However the particles can still be irritating, which is why only moderate use via this method is encouraged.

 When using an e-liquid for vapes you would start by measuring the amount in a single dropper, so you can work out the amount in each tank.
 If you are aiming for a dose of 25mg, and using a 1000mg bottle of e-liquid, a single tank would contain approximately 33.33mg of CBD.
 You should note how often you need to refill the tank during the day.

 However vapes may not come recommended, as some people have found that the oil droplets can be irritating to the lung lining.

 These are the easiest means of measuring set dosages as the capsules are already filled.
 However it should be noted that they don’t always offer the best means of absorption, as the oil cannot be placed under the tongue and CBD is not hugely bioavailable via the stomach.

 Therefore although your capsule contains the correct amount, this isn’t always what will be metabolised into your system.
-The same can be said of edibles, gummies and drinks, especially those that do not mix the CBD with a healthy fat to increase the benefits.
+The same can be said of edibles, gummies and drinks, especially those that do not mix the CBD with a healthy fat to increase the absorption and benefits.